JChips01/orac-informatics/README.md

 # orac-informatics
 My solutions to ORAC problems.
 Written in C++.
+I'll upload folder by folder 😃